 Wondering whether you can collect Social Security and Social Security Disability Insurance (SSDI) at the same time?
 The short answer is probably not.
 The long answer, however, is maybe.
 Social Security and SSDI serve similar purposes, but the requirements vary for each.
 Social Security is for those who’ve reached early or full retirement age, while disability insurance typically serves younger individuals who cannot work due to serious medical conditions.
 However, an exception may apply.
-We take a closer look in this guide.
+Here’s what you need to know.

 Social Security and Disability Eligibility

-Also known as Supplemental Security Income (SSI), you can receive Social Security retirement benefits as long as you’re at least 62 years old and have at least 40 work credits.
-Work credits are earned when you pay Social Security taxes on income you earned from a job or from self-employment.
-You’ll be eligible to earn these benefits at the early retirement age or the full retirement age.
+Also known as Supplemental Security Income (SSI), you can receive Social Security retirement benefits until you reach full retirement age.
 The full retirement age varies depending on when you were born.
 For instance, the full retirement age is 66 if you were born from 1943 to 1954, according to the Social Security Administration (SSA).
 Full retirement age is 67 for anyone born after 1960, but you can opt for early retirement benefits at age 62.

 For disability, the age requirements are quite different.
 You only need to be at least 18 years of age to qualify, and SSA guidelines require you to prove that: